BrettHansen/EventPlanner/README.md

 * [Ruby on Rails](http://rubyonrails.org/download)

-    *or*

-* Another option is [Rails Installer](http://railsinstaller.org/en).
+    *Another option is [Rails Installer](http://railsinstaller.org/en).
 This works very well for Windows and will also include the following:*

     *Ruby 1.9.3*